appwebtech/mchuzi/README.md

 ## Welcome to a Ruby on Rails project by the appwebtech!

-I built this generic app just to show how a developer can utilise his full webstack creativity in an ALL IN ONE environment using Ruby on Rails.
+I build this generic app just to show how a developer can utilise his full webstack creativity in an ALL IN ONE environment using Ruby on Rails.

 Rails is a web-application framework that includes everything needed to